 - 12 ounces crumbled queso fresco cheese or panela cheese

-- Prepared guacamole
+- Prepared guacamole, for serving

-- Prepared refried black beans
+- Prepared refried black beans, for serving

-- Prepared pico de gallo salsa
+- Prepared pico de gallo salsa, for serving

-Bring 6 cups of water to a boil with the blackened veggies until they are cooked through and soft inside.
+Bring 6 cups water to a boil with the blackened veggies until they are cooked through and soft inside.

 In a large pot, heat up the oil until smoking.
 Then (carefully!) add a small amount of the sauce mixture and let it burn away for 1 minute (this is for a nice smoky flavor).
 Then slowly add the rest of the mixture and season with salt and some chicken base.

-Serve with guacamole, black refried beans and pico de gallo on the side.
+Serve with guacamole, refried black beans and pico de gallo on the side.

 Professional Recipe: This recipe was provided by a chef, restaurant or culinary professional and makes a large quantity.
 The Food Network Kitchens chefs have not tested this recipe in the proportions indicated and therefore cannot make any representation as to the results.